 The operational algorithms for the generation of the operational S5P cloud products are presented in this ATBD.
-Two retrieval algorithms are selected, namely, S5P_CLOUD_OCRA for the retrieval of cloud fraction, and S5P_CLOUD_ROCINN for the retrieval of cloud-top height (pressure) and cloud optical thickness (albedo).
+Two retrieval algorithms are selected, namely, S5P\CLOUD\OCRA for the retrieval of cloud fraction, and S5P\CLOUD\ROCINN for the retrieval of cloud-top height (pressure) and cloud optical thickness (albedo).

-Two types of ROCINN-derived cloud products will be provided: (a) macro-physical cloud properties retrieved using a homogenous single-layer cloud scattering model, and (b) cloud properties based on a Lambertian-reflector cloud model.
+Two types of ROCINN-derived cloud products are provided: (a) macro-physical cloud properties retrieved using a homogenous single-layer cloud scattering model, and (b) cloud properties based on a Lambertian-reflector cloud model.
 As with the OCRA and ROCINN products already in use in the operational retrieval of trace-gas products from GOME/ERS-2 and GOME-2 on MetOp-A and MetOp-B, the S5P cloud products are designed for optimal cloud correction in the S5P trace gas algorithms.
-S5P cloud products will also be used to extend the climate data record of cloud properties derived from O2 A-band measurements started with GOME in 1995.
+S5P cloud products will also be used to extend the climate data record of cloud properties derived from $O_2$ A-band measurements started with GOME in 1995.

-These operational algorithms for the S5P cloud products will meet the accuracy requirements needed for this mission.
-Near-real-time products will be available 3 hours after sensing.
-The products, comprising the cloud parameters themselves and their corresponding errors, will be provided in NetCDF-CF format.
+These operational algorithms for the S5P cloud products meet the accuracy requirements needed for this mission.
+Near-real-time products are available 3 hours after sensing.
+The products, comprising the cloud parameters themselves and their corresponding errors, are provided in NetCDF-CF format.